-Lowboys are unpowered trailers used to transport goods that might exceed the legal height of flatbed trailers' products.
-Hauling capabilities of lowboys are impressive as a double-axle lowboy can haul goods in the 40,000-pound range.
+Lowboys are unpowered trailers that transport goods that might exceed the legal height of flatbed trailers' products.
+The hauling capabilities of lowboys are impressive, as a double-axle lowboy can haul goods in the 40,000-pound range.
 If three axles are used, lowboys can hold up to 80,000 pounds.

-Companies utilize lowboys for some additional perks that include lower heavy equipment shipping costs by avoiding over-dimension permits.
+Companies utilize lowboys for additional perks, including lower heavy equipment shipping costs by avoiding over-dimension permits.

 The maximum dimensions for lowboys are as follows: